Thursday, September 3, 2015

 Historic Roxy Theater

-We stopped in Littleville Alabama to make a picture of the historic marker that told about the life of Captain Benjamin Little who had lived in historic Littleville.
+We stopped in Littleville, Alabama, to take a picture of the historical marker about Captain Benjamin Little, who lived in historic Littleville.

 Littleville